 Impact Track

-How water intelligence is measured and checked.
+How water intelligence is measured, caveated, and checked.

 Observatory Signals

-Satellite-derived change
+Satellite-backed change

 Evidence tiers (full definitions)